 All cruises in the Galapagos are dedicated to maintaining an environmentally friendly approach.
 In our contemporary world, every ship is authorized to traverse the waters of the marine reserve, having received official endorsements from the Galapagos National Park, the Maritime Authorities, and the Ecuadorian Ministry of Tourism.
 This triple-verification system ensures that all ships adhere strictly to the environmental rules and regulations set forth by these organizations.

 This requirement mandates that all ships in the Galapagos implement strategies promoting: a.) conservation of water and energy, b.) waste recycling and treatment, c.) acquisition of locally sourced products, and d.) hiring of local island residents, offering them equitable wages and professional development opportunities.

 TALK TO A DESTINATION EXPERT

 Talk with our Destination Experts that have enjoyed our itineraries!

-In other words, there’s really no environmentally bad ship currently existing in Galapagos.
-Each boat has been approved by the authorities and comes with highly trained and professional personnel that are incredibly conscious about the environment that they’re navigating through.
+In other words, no environmentally bad ship currently exists in Galapagos.
+The authorities have approved each boat, and it comes with highly trained and professional personnel who are incredibly conscious about the environment they’re navigating through.

-The Santa Cruz II Galapagos cruise does all of this, and then some.
-Social responsibility and conservation efforts for sustainable tourism have been a huge part of what makes us different.
+The Galapagos expedition cruise does all of this and then some.
+Social responsibility and conservation efforts for sustainable tourism have been a massive part of what makes us different.

 The Bigger, the (Environmentally) Better